 - Flowers.
 A warped comedy about a dysfunction family.
 Stars Sophie from Peep Show.

 Table arrangements and bouquets for our wedding.
 We chose blush roses, eucalyptus and gypsophila.
 I really really enjoyed putting them together — and having a living room bursting with flowers.
-I’m planning on writing a separate post about it so I won’t say much more for now.

 On Saturday I attended a silver clay workshop by Emma of Silverpebble and made these pendants.
 I spent the morning sat around a table with lovely people, crafting and gawking at things like seed heads and lichen.
 Oh and eating homemade brownies.